danielscholl-osdu/indexer/docs/tutorial/IndexerService.md

 #### Query parameters

 `force_clean` <br />
-&emsp;&emsp;(optional, Boolean) If a kind has been previously indexed with a schema and if you wish to apply latest schema changes before re-indexing, than use this query parameter.
-It will drop the current Index schema, apply latest schema changes & re-index records.
-If `false`, reindex API will use the same schema and overwrite records with the same ids.
+&emsp;&emsp;(optional, Boolean) If there is any inconsistency between the storage records and the index records, you can use this query parameter to synchronize them.
+If `true`, it will drop the current index data, apply latest schema changes & re-index records.
+If `false`, reindex API will apply the latest schema and overwrite records with the same ids.
 Default value is `false`.

 #### Request body